Icelandic summer is calling you for an adventure. | Check this out!

 Keflavik is the only international airport in Iceland, taking its name from the town right next to it.
 It is pretty small and – because Iceland is so popular to visit – quite a busy hub!

-So, here’s a guide to getting off on the right food when you land in our magnificent country…
+So, here’s a guide to getting off on the right foot when you land in our magnificent country…

-The most popular option for travelers to the country, Fly Buses, are reliable and affordable.
+The most popular option for travelers to the country, Transfer Buses, are reliable and affordable.
 These are not to be confused with public buses, though (more on them later).

 Most visitors opt for a return ticket.
-The return bus drops you right in front of the departures hall for maximum convenience.
+The return bus drops you right in front of the departure hall for maximum convenience.

 The beautiful Blue Lagoon is situated between Keflavik and Reykjavik, and, if you book ahead, you will have the option to stop off on your way to or from the airport.
 A dip in Iceland’s most famous geothermal baths might be just what you need to unwind after your flight!